ZiegelsteinNBG/ModelImport-Signalis/README.md

 [Planned] v0.2.0-alpha: Height offset

 ## Mod requirement/ installment
-This mod allows importing custom models into Signalis by loading AssetBundles.
 Version 0.1.0-alpha is the first working release.
 Future versions may change requirements and introduce new features.

 **Requirement:**